msu-cmse-courses/cmse495-FS25/Seeking-Community_Partners.md

 ### Who can be a community partner?

-Typically our partners come from Industry, Govermental Agencies and Non-profit institutions.
+Typically our partners come from Industry, Governmental Agencies and Non-profit institutions.
 Our partners have ideas/problems and are looking for student teams to help solve their data science projects.
-We are seeking a varity of projects ideas and generally prefer ones that have one or more of the following properties:
+We are seeking a variety of projects ideas and generally prefer ones that have one or more of the following properties:

 - Social impact
 - Impact to the State of Michigan